a-r-t/SER-225-Game-Platformer/docs/About/about.md

 while changing as little as possible.

-Surprisingly...things started working out, and then I got super into it, and then...well now there's two games.
+Surprisingly...things started working out, and then I got super into it, and then...well now there are two games.
 It ended up being a lot more work than I had initially intended, but going into the semester having two game options to make the experience even better for my students was well worth it.

-The "other" game's GitHub repo can be found [here](), and its documentation website [here]().
+The other game's GitHub repo can be found [here](https://github.com/a-r-t/SER-225-Game-RPG), and its documentation website [here](https://a-r-t.github.io/SER-225-Game-RPG/).